zaiisao/Documentation/en/Interactive Broadcast/raw_data_video_android.md

 The methods that we use in this article are in C++.
 For Android, refer to the following steps to register the video observer object.

-1. Create a shared library project with `libapm-` as the prefix and `so` as the suffix.
+1. Before joining a channel, create a shared library project with `libapm-` as the prefix and `so` as the suffix.
 For example, `libapm-encryption.so`.
-2. Before joining the channel, call the `loadAgoraRtcEnginePlugin` method.
-RtcEngine will automatically load the plug-in.
+2. After you successfully create the file, the RtcEngine object automatically loads the file as a plug-in.
-3. After RtcEngine is destroyed, call the `unloadAgoraRtcEnginePlugin` method to remove the plug-in.
+3. After you destroy the RtcEngine object, call the `unloadAgoraRtcEnginePlugin` method to remove the plug-in.

 ```java
 static AgoraVideoFrameObserver s_videoFrameObserver;